rafarodsa/dreamer-v3-purejax/README.md

 ## Caveats / TODOs

 - Currently it only works with [Gymnax](https://github.com/RobertTLange/gymnax) environments;
-- DreamerWrapper was added to remove the autoreset feature of Gymnax/
+- DreamerWrapper was added to remove the autoreset feature of Gymnax.
+- The main script assumes discrete actions.
+TODO: add continuous action policies.

 ## References